• Discounts and special offers

 As mentioned above, The Motley Fool offers several subscriptions as well as free content.
 Here, we’re going to focus on The Motley Fool Stock Advisor subscription.

 When you join Stock Advisor, you can choose between weekly emails or text messages (or both) to alert you when the new recommendations are published every Thursday.
-Stock Advisor weekly releases rotate between Tom and David Gardner, who share new recommendations and lists of the best stocks to buy.
-The newsletter often features repeat recommendations of stocks where Tom and David have strong convictions.
+The service often features repeat recommendations of stocks where their analysts have strong convictions.

 I signed up for The Motley Fool Stock Advisor last year to try it out for a review.
 Overall, I’ve been impressed with the service and its well-reasoned picks and analysis.
 I even made a few adjustments to my portfolio based on The Fool’s advice.